 Top things to do in Isla de Gigantes, The Philippines

-Follow this guide and make the best of your trip even if you’re short on time.
+Follow this guide and make the most of your trip even if you’re short on time.
 These are the top sights and things to do on your one day in Isla de Gigantes.
-Choose a tour that includes the following places, because these are definitely the highlights of any visit to Isla De Gigantes.
+Choose a tour that includes the following places, because these are definitely the highlights of any visit to this part of the world.

 Cabugao Dako Island

-This island is relatively smaller but it holds the beauty of more than one place in the Philippines.
+This island is relatively smaller, but it displays the beauty of the Philippines perfectly.
 Like El Nido or Caramoan, Cabugao Dako is also rich in towering limestone formations that serves as the ultimate attraction of the place.
 If you’re after tranquility and a relaxing time amidst nature, then Cabugao Dako is the place.
-There isn’t really much to do here, other than just simply enjoying the peace and quiet of the beach while marveling at the beautiful views.
+There isn’t really much to do here, other than to simply enjoy the peace and quiet of the beach while marveling at the beautiful views.

-The moment you do a google search of Isla De Gigantes, you’ll see a common iconic photo of a long island taken from a top view.
+The moment you do a Google search of Isla De Gigantes, you’ll see a common iconic photo of a long island taken from a bird’s-eye view.
 In fact, most people think this island is what the name ‘Isla De Gigantes’ refers to.
-But this island is actually called Cabugao Gamay and it is usually the first stop on most of the tours.
-What makes this island a standout is its elongated shape.
+But this island is actually called Cabugao Gamay and is usually the first stop on most of the tours.
+What makes this island stand out is its elongated shape.
 Looking like two islands connected by a sandbar, Cabugao Gamay’s both sides are absolutely safe to swim in.
 You can also enjoy the sunset on one side and look forward to the sunrise on the other if you decide to take a beach camping option.

 To take that iconic photo, you are required to go to a view deck which requires a little climbing, so make sure you have durable footwear for it.
 To take the ultimate selfies and vacation photos, you might want to bring along an underwater camera with you because the water is so clear here, you can take some wonderful photographs.